-Source: Huawei, HiSilicon
+Source: Huawei, HiSilicon, Xiaomi, vivo

 Title: Key Issue: Support of authorisation, policy and parameter provisioning for ranging services

 Document for: Approval

 Agenda Item: 9.20

 Work Item / Release: FS_Ranging_SL / Rel-18

 Abstract: The SL ranging is an added capability on the existing SL capability.
 Just like the authorisation and provision for ProSe and V2X communication, in order to perform SL ranging, we need to study what parameters should be provided and how to provide them to UE.